Ten (Brian McKnight album): Critical reception

 Mark Edward Nero from About.com found that McKnight's decision to leave Motown Records "has proven to be a good one for McKnight who sounds completely rejuvenated on his tenth album, appropriately titled Ten.
 Not only is Ten an all-around better album than his last Motown release, 2005's Gemini, it arguably ranks among his best three or four albums ever."
 In his review for AllMusic, Andy Kellman remarked that "just about the smartest thing Brian McKnight could do in 2006 is collaborate with Tim & Bob, a veteran do-it-all studio duo who have quietly contributed to many of the best and/or most successful R&B tracks [...]
 With 2005's Gemini and this release – two of his finest albums – McKnight is on something of a roll."
 Billboard magazine wrote: "Now an elder statesman in the R&B and pop arenas, McKnight offers another mood-setting mix of midtempo cuts and ballads."

-Margeaux Watson from Entertainment Weekly gave the album a C+ rating felt that "Brian McKnight’s slick sound is favored by the urban adult-contemporary set, and it’s unlikely he’ll win any new (read: young) fans with his 10th album.
+Steve Jones of USA Today gave Ten a three-star rating, praising the album's blend of smooth R&B ballads and a more assertive approach to romance.
+He highlighted McKnight's willingness to explore vulnerability and confidence while noting the album's stylistic departure with "Red, White, and Blue."
+Margeaux Watson from Entertainment Weekly gave the album a C+ rating and felt that "McKnight's slick sound is favored by the urban adult-contemporary set, and it’s unlikely he’ll win any new (read: young) fans with his 10th album.
 Mostly produced by the singer-songwriter himself, Ten is a merrily generic batch of R&B grooves and slow jams."
 SoulTrackss Detrel Howell wrote that "Ten will more than likely shine for Brian McKnight's diehard fans who support his music without fail; for me, it wasn't chock full of all that I'd hoped for after hearing "Find Myself in You," but it won't be banished to the archives just yet."
 Ben Ratliff, writing for The New York Times, found that on Ten McKnight was "working within a tradition, and one worth upholding, but not at the cost of [...] abject cliché.
 A lot of the record operates on autopilot."